MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-install-distribute.md

 - A [Power BI pro license](service-self-service-signup-for-power-bi.md)
 - Familiarity with the [basic concepts of Power BI ](service-basic-concepts.md)
 - Valid installation link from the template app creator or AppSource.
+- Permissions to install template apps.
+Your Power BI admin can grant you permissions in the [Template app settings in the admin portal](service-admin-portal.md#template-apps-settings-preview).

 ## Install a template app